Laragear/EmailLogin/README.md

 ## Login in from a Mail

-The login procedure from an email must be done in two controllers actions: one showing a form, and another authenticating the user.
+The login procedure from an email must be done in two controller actions: one showing a form, and another authenticating the user.
 Both of these routes should use the `guest` middleware to avoid being hit by an authenticated user.

 > [!WARNING]
 >
-> The Log In must be done in two controllers because **some email clients and servers will preload, cache and/or prefetch the login link**.
+> The Log In must be done in two controller actions because **some email clients and servers will preload, cache and/or prefetch the login link**.
 While this is usually done to accelerate navigation or filter malicious sites, this will accidentally log in the user outside its device, and render subsequent login attempts unsuccessful.
 >
 > To avoid this accidental authentication, make a route that shows a form to login, and another to authenticate the user.

 Use the `LoginByEmailRequest` to return the view with the form to login, and to log in the user, on both users.

 - When the login is invalid or expired, an HTTP 419 (Expired) error is shown to the user instead of the view.
-Otherwise, you may use the included `laravel::email-login.web.login` view to show the form.
+Otherwise, you may use the included `laragear::email-login.web.login` view to show the form.
 - When receiving the login form submission, the user will be automatically logged in.

 ```php